 The problem with most beach umbrellas is that they don’t last.
-You might remember to buy one for, say, $30 as you pass a boardwalk store on your way to the beach, but it’ll blow away and impale your neighbor or the cheap flimsy pole will snap in half or it’ll rust.
+You might remember to buy one for, say, $30 as you pass a boardwalk store on your way to the beach, but it’ll blow away and nearly impale your neighbor, or the cheap flimsy pole will snap in half, or it’ll rust.
 Actually, you’ll probably be annoyed enough that you’ll just throw it out on your way home, before it even gets to that point.
-“If an umbrella lasts more than two summers, you’re getting the most out of it,” says Eytan Benzeno, who founded one of the first online beach outlets back in 1999, beachstore.com.
+“If an umbrella lasts more than two summers, you’re getting the most out of it,” says Eytan Benzeno, who founded one of the first online beach outlets back in 1999.
 “It usually doesn’t.”

 But there is one unusual case.
 It’s called the Frankford and it has become the go-to umbrella for shade-loving beachgoers.
-Let’s take a look at its bona fides: It’s the official umbrella for the entire city of North Myrtle Beach and Virginia Beach and Chicago.
+Let’s take a look at its bona fides: It’s the official umbrella for the cities of North Myrtle Beach and Virginia Beach and Chicago.
 They use a version of the Frankford when you rent an umbrella at the Ritz Carlton in Miami as well as the Delano, the Fontainebleau, and the Eden Roc.
+It’s also the umbrella of choice at Breakers Montauk, where Leyla Marchetto, a partner at the motel, calls it “elegant, classic, and sturdy.”
 The umbrella was first made for beach concessionaires after World War II and then redesigned a few years ago for public use.
-Its 8-foot pole is fashioned out of flexible long-grain ashwood, the same wood used for making baseball bats, so it won’t snap or rust; the skeleton is a bendable fiberglass, so it won’t break off in the wind; and the 9-ounce marine-grade fabric, which comes in solid bright colors or in soothing stripes, is the same material used in most awnings, so it won’t fade.
-Plus, it blocks both UV and UB rays.
+Its eight-foot pole is fashioned out of flexible long-grain ashwood, the same wood used for making baseball bats, so it won’t snap or rust; the skeleton is a bendable fiberglass, so it won’t break off in the wind; and the nine-ounce marine-grade fabric, which comes in solid bright colors or in soothing stripes, is the same material used in most awnings, so it won’t fade.
+Plus, it blocks both UVA and UVB rays.

+If you just can’t bring yourself to spend that much, here’s another very good option.
 To be honest, nothing about this umbrella is sexy.
 Not only is it made by Tommy Bahama, but it’s branded with a giant Tommy Bahama logo (even if the online picture doesn’t have the logo, be warned, it will arrive with the logo).
 But you’ll soon get over all this when you realize this umbrella will never fly away.
 That’s thanks to the built-in sand anchor, which is like a corkscrew that helps you crank down the pole and secure the umbrella deep into the sand.
+Mike Reinhardt, co-founder of Locals Surf School at Rockaway Beach, loves that the anchor ensures that the umbrella “stays in place on windy days.”
 There’s also a hinge in the middle of the pole so you can tilt just the top of the umbrella to meet the sun without having to dig it out and adjust entire base.
 Meanwhile, an aluminum undercoating helps block the dangerous rays, while also keeping you cool.
 And in some places, you won’t even have to worry about that tacky logo.
 According to Liz Gumbinner of Cool Mom Picks, everyone at Long Beach Island has one.